 Program Closure Report (2MB PDF)

-Mentoring Programs: Bun is Bàrr (Root and Branch) and Daltachas (Fosterage)
+Mentoring Program: Bun is Bàrr (Root and Branch)

 Gaelic Affairs offers and supports Gaelic mentoring programs that provide Gaelic learners with opportunities to improve their Gaelic language and cultural competency.
 Based on a social learning model, the programming matches learners with fluent speakers who use Gaelic in every-day, social and cultural situations and strives to create Gaelic speakers that practice, share, celebrate and champion Gaelic language and culture in Nova Scotia.
-Contact us to learn more about Gaelic language and cultural mentoring in Nova Scotia.
+To learn more about Bun is Bàrr you can read the previous application Contact us.

 Dian-oideas na Gàidhlig / Gaelic Intensive Immersion